SMU-ATT-Center-for-Virtualization/iperf_early_stopping/README.md

 python3 autostop.py
 ```

+### **[IMPORTANT] Ensure that iperf server is running on the destination machine before proceeding!**

 The program will ask you for the command to run.
-By default, it will run `iperf3 -c 127.0.0.1 -t 1 -i 0.25`
+By default, it will run `iperf -c 127.0.0.1 -t 60 -i 0.25`

-Next, it will ask you to specify the breakpoint in Gbits/sec with a default of 50 Gb/s.
+Next, it will ask you to specify the breakpoint in Gbits/sec with a default of 80 Gb/s.

 The program will then run the command until the output contains the specified breakpoint.

+**NOTE:** This program is designed to measure throughput over 1 Gbit/sec.
+Modifications are necessary to measure slower throughput speeds.